YZ1GO/L.EIC017_ES_PRJ/README.md

 __UI:__
 We're struggling to fix the "Pingu\'s" deformation caused by the appearance of the `undo snackbar` at the bottom of the screen.
 Trying to move the snackbar to the top hasn't worked out; it keeps overflowing the screen.

+__Reminders:__
+It became apparent that managing the medication intake history, particularly with reminder cards, posed more challenges than initially anticipated.
+To address this, we realized the necessity of storing each card as an individual object in a local database.
+This approach enables us to accurately track its "taken" status and intake time, offering a more robust solution.

+Initially, our implementation stored reminders as a collective entity, accompanied by a list of times.
+However, the complexities associated with the reminder cards prompted us to reconsider our approach.
+Consequently, a significant portion of the existing code required refactoring to accommodate this new requirement.

+The difficulties with managing medication intake history, especially with reminder cards, led to incomplete progress on the related user story.